ottebokma/Sudoku/assault_plan.md

 	  If not, skip to the next number.
 	* Magic action should happen here.
   * Now, no numbers are left.
-If none of our attempts worked, we should return false.
+If none of our attempts worked, we should return false, but before that, we must make the current field empty once more.

+#### Assignment

-So far, we have a function that takes a Sudoku from input.
-It finds the first unset field, and tries to fill in values.
-If the number filled in conflicts with another in the same row/column/square, it skips that number.
-Let's assume that a '1' can actually be filled in.
-Then we have a Sudoku from input with another number filled in by the program.
-How do we figure out whether that could become a valid Sudoku?
+Now for the magic.
+So far, we have functions that take a Sudoku from input.
+We can find the first unset field, and try to fill in values.
+If the filled-in value conflicts with another that is already in the same row/column/square, then we skip that value.

+Let's assume that e.g. a '3' can actually be filled in without immediate conflict.
+So now we have a Sudoku from input with one more number filled in by our program.
+But the sudoku is probably not complete yet.
+So we have to try and fill in more values, in other fields, to figure that out.

+As it turns out, we already have a function that does exactly that.
+But it does it for only one field.
+Fix the function by making it call itself.

+N.B.: This assignment should be extremely simple in terms of amount of code.
+A single line is enough.
+The hard work is in wrapping your mind around recursion for the first time - where a function calls itself.

+### Conclusion

+If you have done everything well, your program will now work and solve sudokus.
+If so, rejoice!
+It seldom happens that a program works on the first try!

+More likely, it will not.
+It may
+* run forever without ever stopping,
+* die with a nasty error message,
+* give you no output,
+* give you bogus output,
+* give you many solutions,
+* give you incorrect solutions,
+* display correct solutions on Mondays and overheat your dishwasher on other days,
+* any combination of the above, or worse, depending on the occasion.

+If you have saved time by not writing test programs, or by writing incomplete test programs, you will now spend double that amount of time on finding the flaws in your work.
+Best solution may be to still write those tests.
+Of course, if you have saved time by not writing comments in your code, you'll have to figure out once more what all your functions were supposed to do, because you will have partially forgotten.

+Good Luck!